O'Hare's $8.5B expansion project breaks ground on last runway extension

+Leaders called this modernization and the ongoing O'Hare 21 project vital to keeping Chicago at the center of the flying world.

+The city said these upgrades are creating over 60,000 new jobs, some of which will be around a decade.

-In March, the Chicago City Council approved an $8.5 billion upgrade at O'Hare International Airport.
+In March, the Chicago City Council approved the $8.5 billion upgrade at the airport.

-The upgrades include new runways, a new global terminal and other improvements.
+Other upgrades under the O'Hare Modernization Project include a new global terminal, as well as other improvements.

 The council's Finance Committee also approved a measure to borrow $4 billion to start the eight-year project in March.